 What Is a Commercial Loan?

 A commercial loan is a type of funding offered to businesses through traditional banks and online lenders.
-Commercial loans are most commonly used to pay for major capital expenses and to cover operational costs.
+These loans are most commonly used to pay for major capital expenses and to cover operational costs.
 This type of financing is often secured by specific collateral —such as real estate or machinery—although this is not always the case.

 Business owners can typically choose from products like conventional term loans, business lines of credit, as well as commercial real estate loans (CREs) that finance the purchase of commercial properties like office buildings, manufacturing facilities, and shopping centers.